3DFreezeMe/Zero/README.md

 Pictures with instructions:

 A.
-- remove plate from bed and place blocks on both sides
+- place blocks on both sides of extruder on X gantry

 B.
-- you can move belt to lift bed upwards to x gantry
+- you can move belt to lift bed upwards to X gantry if you want but this is how it will look after step D. below

 C.
 Step 1) and 2) ONLY WHEN NEEDED!